Search results for interviewing attorneys

 So, what does that mean?
 This partnership extends into preparation for the pre-sentence interview.
 Which will impact your future.

-• They then provide your PSR to the judge, along with their recommendations for your sentence and placement.
+• They then provide your PSR to the judge and their recommendations for your sentence and placement.

 Assume that the probation officer has Googled you &/or spoken to the prosecutor.
 Because if they have, then they may already have a bias Against you,